 Given today’s uncertain economic times, parents may decide to financially assist their children now rather than traditionally providing a bequest contained in their will.
 They may purchase a starter home for their child; transfer a select class of shares from the family corporation; outright transfer significant assets; or set up an express trust.
 Other parents may choose to designate the child as the sole beneficiary of life insurance proceeds.

-After the transfer has taken place and / or the will executed, and in fulfillment to at least one condition of the gift, the child enters into a domestic contract with his or her partner or spouse.
+After the transfer has taken place and/or the will executed, and in fulfillment of at least one condition of the gift, the child enters into a domestic contract with his or her partner or spouse.
 A domestic contract is the umbrella term for a cohabitation agreement, prenuptial agreement, or marriage contract.
-These contracts typically become separation agreements upon breakdown of the relationship or marriage.
+These contracts typically become separation agreements upon the breakdown of the relationship or marriage.
 The contract acknowledges the conditional terms of ownership of the gifted asset, its current value, and that its value shall be excluded from being shared with the partner or spouse.
-If the gift were transferred outright, the risk that due to incomplete financial disclosure, over or under values attributed to the asset, poorly drafted waivers, or the failure to properly execute a domestic contract may lead to the inadvertent sharing of the asset’s value.
-Herein lies value of the conditions attached to the gift: if the conditions are not met, the parent retains ownership of the asset.
+If the gift were transferred outright, the risk that due to incomplete financial disclosure, over or undervalues attributed to the asset, poorly drafted waivers or the failure to properly execute a domestic contract may lead to the inadvertent sharing of the asset’s value.
+Herein lies the value of the conditions attached to the gift: if the conditions are not met, the parent retains ownership of the asset.

 Claims may always be asserted by the non-titled spouse to share in the value of the gifted shares, realty, or investments jointly held with a parent, whether they have merit or not.
 Be secure in the knowledge that the detailed written circumstances dating to the time of the transfer and the executed domestic contract will provide excellent rebuttals.
 Unfulfilled conditions by the child mean that the asset directly reverts to its original owner, the parent.